entekadesign/kobold-alarm-clock-card/README.md

 - If you have installed the [Home Assistant Community Store (HACS) integration](https://hacs.xyz/docs/use/), then search for "Kobold Alarm Clock" in HACS and click **Download**.

-- Install as an [HACS custom repository](https://hacs.xyz/docs/faq/custom_repositories/) using the following URL and the type "Dashboard":
+- Install as an [HACS custom repository](https://hacs.xyz/docs/faq/custom_repositories/) using "Dashboard" as the type and the following URL:

 ```bash
 https://github.com/entekadesign/kobold-alarm-clock-card.git